albertovalverde/Deep-Learning-Robot/ros/catkin_ws/essilor-virtual-assistant.md

 ## Auto-Upgrade OTA
 * Remotely auto-upgrade app on Kiosk
-* Remotely auto-upgrade firmware on Arduino boards
-* Auto-Upgrade server on AWS and web GUI for operation
 * Each virtual assistant will be assigned an unique "virtual assistantId"
 * Upgrade by specified "virtual assistantId"